timnon/pyschedule/README.md

 ![](https://github.com/timnon/pyschedule/blob/master/pics/hello-pyschedule.png)

-pyschedule solves scheduling problems so far using either CPLEX, GLPK or CBC via <a href="https://pypi.python.org/pypi/PuLP">pulp</a>.
-If you use CPLEX, then make sure that the "cplex" command is in your path and working.
-On the other hand, if you use GLPK, make sure that the "glpsol" command is working.
-If no solver is specified, then CBC is used which comes packaged as part of pulp.
-For instance, you can select CPLEX using:
+pyschedule supports different solvers, classical IP-based ones as well as CP-based ones.
+All solvers and their capabilities are listed <a href="https://github.com/timnon/pyschedule/wiki/Overview">here</a>.
+The default solver used above uses a standard IP-model in combination with CBC, which is part of package <a href="https://pypi.python.org/pypi/PuLP">pulp</a>.
+If you have CPLEX installed (command "cplex" must be running), you can switch to CPLEX using:

 ```
 pyschedule.solvers.pulp.solve(S,kind='CPLEX')
 ```

-All solvers and their capabilities are listed in https://github.com/timnon/pyschedule/wiki/Overview
+You can also use GLPK (command "glpsol" must be running).
 For more details go to the examples folder above or have a look at the following example:

 #Alice and Bob optimize their bike paint shop with pyschedule